Guide to Wedding Reception Photography

 Posed Shots: Formal

-The drinks’ reception is a great time for the couple’s list of posed shots, particularly if the ceremony and reception are in the same venue.
-I like to keep this short as it can interfere with the flow of the day – but some posed shots are usually required.
-However, I’m happy to be led by the couple and if they are happy and their guests are too, then I’ve no problem extending it a bit.
+The drinks reception is an excellent time for me to take the couple’s posed shots, particularly if the ceremony and reception are at the same venue.
+I like to keep this short, as it can disrupt the flow of the day, but some posed shots are usually required.
+However, I’m happy to be led by the couple, and if they are happy and their guests are too, then I’ve no problem extending it a bit.
 Posed photographs mean more to some couples than others.
 See my chapter on posed wedding photographs for more information.

-Tara’s Indian wedding was at her parent’s house.
-The dining room presented the perfect background to the posed photos at the reception.
+Tara’s Indian wedding was at her parents’ house.
+The dining room provided the perfect backdrop for the posed photos at the reception.

-I snapped this whilst photographing the group shots at the drinks’ reception.
+I snapped this while photographing the group shots at the drinks reception.
 He was holding the extra glasses for other guests, and we both saw the humour in the situation.

 Drinks Reception Top Tip:

-Sometimes (i.e. fairly often!) events run a little late and this may limit time for drinks.
-Venues should allow for this, however some are very strict about timings, especially for dinner.
-So do check with the venue beforehand about what will happen should things overrun.
-This can depend on the caterers’ flexibility, so if hiring them separately, check with them too.
+Sometimes (i.e., fairly often), events run a little late, which may limit time for drinks.
+Venues should allow for this; some are very strict about timings, especially for dinner.
+So check with the venue beforehand about what will happen should things overrun.
+This can depend on the caterers’ flexibility, so if you’re hiring them separately, check with them as well.

-At the reception I spend a lot of time photographing the couple’s interactions with their guests.
-Here the bride is overjoyed to meet up with a close relative.
+At the reception, I spent a lot of time photographing the couple’s interactions with their guests.
+Here, the bride is overjoyed to meet up with a close relative.

 Wedding Details & Trimmings

-This is also a good time to go off and take some detail shots of the dining room and dinner tables before everyone sits for dinner.
-I try to photograph the place settings, flowers, cake and anything else that is included to help make the day so special.
+This is also a good time to take some detail shots of the dining room and the dinner tables before everyone sits down for dinner.
+I try to photograph the place settings, flowers, cake, and anything else included to help make the day so special.

-Sometimes the wedding planner or venue manager shows the couple the dining room ahead of the guests.
+Sometimes, the wedding planner or venue manager shows the couple the dining room before the guests arrive.
 I accompany them where possible to take some reaction photographs as they see the room for the first time.

-At the reception venue, Tanya and her mum spot the cake in-situ for the first time.
-After they had finished, I shot a few photos of the cake alone.
+At the reception venue, Tanya and her mum spotted the cake in situ for the first time.
+After they finished, I took a few photos of the cake on its own.

 Old meets young: I love photos of the more mature guests with the very young.
-It’s such a delight to witness meetings across the generation gap.
+It’s such a delight to witness meetings across generations.
 I took a sequence of this pair at the finger buffet reception.

-Turning the tables: I have absolutely no problem with guest photography and positively encourage it as it can present me with some interesting shots.
+Turning the tables: I have no problem with guest photography and encourage it, as it can yield some interesting shots.
 These two are unaware that they are being photographed from both sides!

-Some photographers shy away from shooting into the sun, but I embrace it.
-Bright sunshine gives an interesting effect here, although the detail is lost in the bride’s dress.
+Some photographers avoid shooting into the sun, but I embrace it.
+Bright sunshine has an interesting effect here, although the bride’s dress loses the details.

-At the drinks’ reception, I’m always on the look out for spontaneous acts of affection.
+At the drinks reception, I always look for spontaneous acts of affection.

 It’s funny what effect a couple of drinks can have.
-Although I don’t think Melissa and her bridesmaid generally had any problems letting their hair down!
+However, I don’t think Melissa and her bridesmaid generally had any problems letting their hair down!

 A quiet moment between father and daughter.
 This was at a garden reception in Cardiff.